TellUs - from stardust to modern technology

 Our world today is only the last page in 45 400 pages long archive, consider the impact we have on Earth and our use of resources that are older than time itself.
 How are we managing this heritage today?

 In the exhibition we are showing unique finds from our collections.
-You can touch many of them, but some are too fragile. look at fossils of early life on Earth, as well as oil, coal, and dinosaurs.
+Look at fossils of early life on Earth, as well as oil, coal, and dinosaurs.
 Take some time to think about how your everyday life depends on geology.
 Dive into geological phenomena on our big screen or explore interactive monitors.